jklundell/KCMutableDictionary/README.md

 Acknowledgements
 ----------------

 `KCMutableDictionary` was inspired by Mark Granoff's [granoff/Lockbox](https://github.com/granoff/Lockbox) and a suggestion by [Ernesto Rivera](https://github.com/rivera-ernesto).
-Matt Gallagher has a useful [post](http://cocoawithlove.com/2008/12/ordereddictionary-subclassing-cocoa.html) at [Cocoa with Love(http://cocoawithlove.com) that I didn't stumble on until too late to save me some time.
+Matt Gallagher has a useful [post](http://cocoawithlove.com/2008/12/ordereddictionary-subclassing-cocoa.html) on the subject of subclassing `NSMutableDictionary` at [Cocoa with Love](http://cocoawithlove.com) that I didn't stumble on until too late to save me some time.